 Mineral sands deposits contain small amounts of naturally occurring radioactive material (NORM), observed mainly through small concentrations of uranium and thorium.
 When the mineral sand is concentrated to a heavy mineral concentrate (involving non-chemical gravity separation and electro-static techniques) the removal of the gangue or non-valuable components can cause higher levels of NORM.
 DMS will operate within an approved radiation management plan, with baseline studies to measure and monitor background radiation levels and to ensure compliance with all necessary minimum statutory requirements.

 Detailed noise and air assessment studies have been undertaken to ensure compliance for mining, concentrating and transportation arrangements with all relevant Victorian Environment Protection Authority and other regulatory environmental standards.
 Predicted results from modelling work, involving use of sensors at multiple locations around the site, allows DMS to understand the implications of various operational and management practices, while also determining the implications of varying terrain, meteorological and climatic conditions.
 By undertaking modelling DMS can ensure that relevant mitigation measures are applied and that compliance standards are met, and reported upon regularly.

 DMS has developed a transport management plan (TMP) to define all transportation arrangements (routes, hours of operation, hazard and risk reduction, criteria for selection of transport providers etc) that will be implemented to minimise risks associated with heavy vehicle movements.
 DMS has identified key road infrastructure for upgrading (such as road widening and intersection realignments) prior to project commencement.
-Rail will be used to reduce the use of road transport of heavy mineral concentrate to port facilities at Portland.
+Transport by rail is preferred to reduce the use of road transport of heavy mineral concentrate to port facilities.
 The TMP also identifies key areas and times to ensure heavy vehicle transport does not interact with key community facilities and operations, such as schools.